Maryland Car Shipping: 2026 Costs & Routes

 Booking in advance

-Book your shipment early to lock in lower rates.
+Book early to lock in lower rates.
 Last-minute bookings cost more because carriers have fewer scheduling options.
-Advance planning gives you better prices and more carrier choices.
+Advance planning gives you better pricing and more carrier choices.

 6